pelsql/YourSqlDba/README.md

 # YourSqlDba

-Recent releases of YourSqlDba - [Lastest release here](YourSQLDba_InstallOrUpdateScript.sql?raw=true)
+Recent releases of YourSqlDba - [Lastest release here 6.7.0.6](YourSQLDba_InstallOrUpdateScript.sql?raw=true) To display installed release of YourSqlDba, execute this query:
+*select * from Install.VersionInfo()*

 See version history below.